Variational truncated Wigner approximation for weakly interacting Bose fields: Dynamics of coupled condensates: Abstract

 \section{Abstract}

-The truncated Wigner approximation is an established approach that describes the dynamics of weakly interacting Bose gases beyond the mean-field level.
+{\bf The truncated Wigner approximation is an established approach that describes the dynamics of weakly interacting Bose gases beyond the mean-field level.
 Although it allows a quantum field to be expressed by a stochastic c-number field, the simulation of the time evolution is still very demanding for most applications.
-Here, we develop a numerically inexpensive approximation by decomposing the c-number field into a variational ansatz function and a residual field.
+Here, we develop a numerically inexpensive scheme by approximating the c-number field with a variational ansatz.
 The dynamics of the ansatz function is described by a tractable set of coupled ordinary stochastic differential equations for the respective variational parameters.
-We investigate the non-equilibrium dynamics of a three-dimensional Bose gas in a one-dimensional optical lattice with a transverse isotropic harmonic confinement and neglect the influence of the residual field.
-The accuracy and computational inexpensiveness of our method are demonstrated by comparing its predictions to experimental data.
+We investigate the non-equilibrium dynamics of a three-dimensional Bose gas in a one-dimensional optical lattice with a transverse isotropic harmonic confinement.
+The accuracy and computational inexpensiveness of our method are demonstrated by comparing its predictions to experimental data. }